 How do you treat SEGA?

 In the past surgery has been the sole treatment strategy for growing and/or symptomatic SEGAs.
-In 2010, the mTOR inhibitor everolimus (marketed in the United States as Afinitor® and referred to in medical literature as RAD001) was approved by the Federal Drug Administration (FDA) to treat SEGA associated with TSC.
+In 2010, the mTOR inhibitor everolimus (marketed in the United States as Afinitor®, also available as a generic as of December 2019, and referred to in medical literature as RAD001) was approved by the Federal Drug Administration (FDA) to treat SEGA associated with TSC.
 Approval was based on the very positive results of an important clinical trial in 2010 and subsequently confirmed by a larger, more detailed phase 3 clinical trial in 2013 documenting successful shrinkage in TSC associated SEGAs.

 There are advantages and disadvantages of surgical and medical treatment which should be reviewed with physicians familiar with TSC and SEGA.
 Aspects that help in decision making are summarized by the expert recommendations from the International Tuberous Sclerosis Complex Consensus Conference in 2012.